Writing a good dissertation

 – Explaining your approach.
 How are you going to make this contribution and answer your question?
 Are you doing an experiment, conducting a survey, reviewing the literature, running focus groups, analyzing secondary data, performing a meta-analysis?
 You don’t necessarily have to explain why you are choosing the broad technique you are (e.g., everyone knows we do experiments because they are high in internal validity and meta-analyses because they summarize a lot of existing work), but you need to justify why the specific thing you are doing is a good idea for addressing your research question.
 Sometimes this paragraph will also explain how the rest of the paper is organized, especially if it’s a theory-paper that doesn’t have the standard Intro/Theory/Methods/Results/Discussion format.

 19. Writing a good literature review.
 A good literature review prepares us for the rest of the paper.
 You identified a gap earlier on, but this was bought on credit.
 You didn’t explain the literature in enough detail for the reader to really verify that there’s a gap.
 Here you need to pay your debts – summarize the adjacent literature in enough detail that the reader is confident that you did your homework, know the relevant studies inside-out, and have thought carefully about how you are positioning the work relative to the rest of the field.
-At this point, I’m assuming you’ve spent a lot of time digging on Google Scholar, asked your advisor for suggestions, dug online some more, read through at least the abstracts of dozens of articles, looked at the references in those articles for more relevant articles, read at least 5 to 10 of these articles word-for-word, and thought about how all of this relates to your project.
+At this point, I’m assuming you’ve spent a lot of time digging on Google Scholar, asked your supervisor for suggestions, dug online some more, read through at least the abstracts of dozens of articles, looked at the references in those articles for more relevant articles, read at least 5 to 10 of these articles word-for-word, and thought about how all of this relates to your project.

 So now you have all your references.
 First you have to decide which ones to talk about.
 Some of them are usually pretty obvious – the ones you are building on, that you rely on for your theoretical framework, ones that help to motivate the research, particularly seminal articles, or even just articles you like or think are interesting or fun.
 You should be scrupulous in also citing anything that is very closely related to what you are doing, even if you think that article “scooped” your project in the sense that it pre-empts your own research.
 Science, at its best, requires radical honesty and you should be upfront about this, while still explaining as best you can why your dissertation still makes an advance.
 This is usually possible because there are many choices researchers have to make in setting up a study, and it is astronomically unlikely that all of their choices were the same as yours.
 You can find some niche.